- Academic Affairs

 Below are some UMB, Local, and National physical wellness resources.

-UMB’s state-of-the-art recreation and fitness facility located on the top three floors of the SMC Campus Center on 621 W. Lombard St. URecFit includes a large fitness center, strength and conditioning room, intramural sports, elevated track, exercise studios for fitness and yoga classes, cycling studio, gymnasium with two basketball courts, volleyball, badminton, two racquetball/squash courts, five-lane infinity pool, and locker rooms.
+UMB’s state-of-the-art recreation and fitness facility is located on the top three floors of the SMC Campus Center at 621 W. Lombard St. URecFit includes a large fitness center, strength and conditioning room, intramural sports, elevated track, exercise studios for fitness and yoga classes, cycling studio, gymnasium with two basketball courts, volleyball, badminton, two racquetball/squash courts, five-lane infinity pool, and locker rooms.
 Free for UMB students.

-Every Wednesday at 5:30 a.m. and 6:30 a.m. at Rash Field in front of Federal Hill “a community is waiting for you, waiting to hug you, sweat with you, run you into the ground and send you to work longing for next week.
-Just show up and learn why our city is great, why our people are second to none, and why a Fed Hill sunrise can’t be beat.”
+Every Wednesday at 5:30 a.m. and 6:30 a.m. at Rash Field in front of Federal Hill, "a community is waiting for you, waiting to hug you, sweat with you, run you into the ground and send you to work longing for next week.
+Just show up and learn why our city is great, why our people are second to none, and why a Fed Hill sunrise can’t be beat."
 Free fitness activity.

-Free fitness classes and healthy lifestyle workshops offered in four Baltimore zip codes – 21216, 21217, 21223, and 21229.
+Free fitness classes and healthy lifestyle workshops offered in four Baltimore ZIP codes: 21216, 21217, 21223, and 21229.

 Comprehensive website on food and nutrition, including a blog, articles, trends, recipes, kitchen tools, books, and movies.
-It also features gluten free tips and recipes and an ongoing review of healthy lifestyle aps.
+It also features gluten-free tips and recipes and an ongoing review of healthy lifestyle aps.

 From the Academy of Nutrition and Dietetics, this site features tips and articles on nutrition, fitness, and health.
-There are also special sections for kids, parents, women, men, and seniors.
+There also are special sections for kids, parents, women, men, and seniors.

 This website features workouts, progress tracking sheets for weight loss and exercise, recipes, and hot topics in fitness.

 Go Ask Alice! is the health question and answer Internet resource produced by Alice!
-Health Promotion at Columbia University — a division of Columbia Health.
+Health Promotion at Columbia University, a division of Columbia Health.

-A hub of information on a wide range of health and wellness topics: nutrition, healthy recipes, how to quit smoking, moderate drinking, heart health, signs of a stroke, taking with your doctor, and much more.
+A hub of information on a wide range of health and wellness topics: nutrition, healthy recipes, how to quit smoking, moderate drinking, heart health, signs of a stroke, talking with your doctor, and much more.

 To enjoy spiritual and ethical wellness is to possess a set of guiding beliefs, principles, or values that give meaning and purpose to one’s life.
 The spiritually well person focuses on the positive aspects of life and finds spirituality to be an antidote for negative feelings such as cynicism, anger, and pessimism.
 Participation in a community of faith, ethical conduct, compassionate service, and concern for societal needs often flow from spiritual wellness.
 Organized religions help many people develop spiritual health.
 Religion, however, is not the only source or form of spiritual wellness.
-Many people find meaning and purpose in their lives on their own—through nature, art, meditation, or good works—or with their loved ones.
+Many people find meaning and purpose in their lives on their own — through nature, art, meditation, or good works — or with their loved ones.
 Spiritual and ethical wellness also encompasses a respect and appreciation for differing values and beliefs.